All Australians are yet to access the benefits of market-based energy efficiency schemes

 Australia does not have a national market-based energy efficiency scheme.

-Peak bodies in Australia have called for energy efficiency schemes to be established in all jurisdictions across Australia, including the Climate Change Authority, Energy Efficiency Council, Australian Sustainable Built Environment Council and the EECCA.
+The establishment of energy savings schemes in all jurisdictions across Australia has been recommended by peak bodies nationwide including the Climate Change Authority, Energy Efficiency Council, Australian Sustainable Built Environment Council and the EECCA.

-There are national initiatives in place that are beginning to recognise the major significance of energy efficiency’s role in policy settings.
+National initiatives are beginning to recognise the major significance of energy efficiency’s role in policy settings, although measurable targets are limited primarily to the energy savings schemes established in Vic, NSW, SA and ACT.

 Emissions Reduction Fund (ERF) and Safeguard Mechanism